Home → Articles → How to Install PostgreSQL Database Server on Ubuntu 26.04

 Conclusion

-In this guide, you have installed PostgreSQL on Ubuntu 26.04 using apt, secured the database server with a password, configured remote access, opened the firewall port, and created a sample database with tables and records.
+In this guide, you have installed PostgreSQL on Ubuntu 26.04 using apt, secured the database server with a password, and created a sample database with tables and records.
 Now that you have PostgreSQL running, consider integrating the database with a programming language like Python using psycopg2 or with Node.js using the pg package to build data-driven applications.